 When you choose an app to be the default application to open a particular file type, it will do so whenever any third-party app is trying to access that particular file type as part of the default settings.

-Change Default Program for File Types in Android
+Change Default Application for File Types in Android Phone

-So if you have made any app a default handler for a particular file type and now want to undo the action, here’s how it’s done.
+Listen up Android users, if you have set a mistakenly default app to open a particular file type and want to undo the action, here’s what to do.

-Step 1: Open Android Apps settings.
-Ice Cream Sandwich (ICS) users can open Settings—> Apps while the former builds can open Settings—> Application—> Manage applications.
+Open Android Apps settings.
+Android Ice Cream Sandwich (ICS) users can open Settings > Apps while the former builds can open Settings > Application > Manage applications.

-Step 2: Now search for the app you want to change the default association for and tap on the app to open application info page.
+Now search for the app you want to change the default settings for and tap on the app settings to open the info page of that application.